-The value of education: As an inventor and educator, Dave encourages students to study hard, find their passion, and understand that education is very important in life.
+The value of education: As an inventor and educator, lead CaveSim educator Dave Jackson encourages students to study hard, find their passion, and understand that education is very important in life.
 During each program, Dave uses his personal story (including getting multiple degrees from MIT) to teach students that education leads to great success and adventure.